• Skip to primary navigation

 Sprinkle the cute bread cubes with oil.
 This step is essential before the flavoring part as it helps the seasoning stick to the croutons.

 This is where things get flavorful!
-Use a ready-made herbed sea salt for instant flavor, or sprinkle plain salt and your favorite seasoning over your crouton cubes.
+Use a ready-made herbed sea salt for instant flavor, or sprinkle plain salt and your favorite seasoning.

 Heat your pan/air fryer/oven and toss those bread cubes in.
 Then, watch them transform into golden-brown, crispy perfection.

-PSA: I meant it when I said “watch them”.
-Don't walk away and get distracted by cat videos (we've all been there), or you might end up with black heaps of charcoal.
+A word of warning: I meant it when I said "watch them".
+Don't walk away and get distracted by cat videos (we've all been there) or your own cats, or you might end up with black heaps of charcoal.
+Croutons turn within minutes from dark golden to charred.

 Once your croutons are crispy and looking oh-so-delicious, take them off the heat and let them cool.
-Then comes the best part: Tasting your homemade masterpiece!
-Don't be shy; take a handful (or several).
+Then comes the best part: Tasting your homemade restaurant-worthy masterpiece!

 Munch, crunch, and enjoy!

+Oh decisions, decisions.
 Any of these methods work wonderfully for making crispy croutons, the results are similar.
 In the end, it all comes down to your cooking preferences.
-I have a clear favorite, but I’m not letting in on it just yet (Don't worry, I'll spill the beans - ahem, croutons? - on my favorite method after this showdown):
+I have a clear favorite, which I'll let you in after the showdown:

 Pan-frying